AI3NJK/hello-world/README.md

 # hello-world
-## for th first time I use the Git
+## for the first time I use the Git
 >for start